-While many water treatment processes attempt to maximize recovery of freshwater and minimize waste, ZLD is the most demanding target since the cost and challenges of recovery increase as the wastewater gets more concentrated.
-Salinity, scaling compounds, and organics all increase in concentration, which adds costs associated with managing these increases.
+While many water treatment processes attempt to maximize the recovery of freshwater and minimize waste, ZLD is the most demanding target because the cost and challenges of recovery increase as the wastewater gets more concentrated.
+Salinity, scaling compounds, and organics all increase in concentration, which add costs associated with managing these increases.
 ZLD is achieved by stringing together water treatment technology that can treat wastewater as the contaminants are concentrated.

-- Reduce trucks associated with off-site waste water disposal, and their associated greenhouse gas impact and community road incident risk.
+- Reduce trucks associated with off-site wastewater disposal and their associated greenhouse gas impact and community road incident risk.

-- Some processes may recover valuable resources, for example ammonium sulfate fertilizer or sodium chloride salt for ice melting.
+- Some processes may recover valuable resources, for example, ammonium sulfate fertilizer or sodium chloride salt for ice melting.